januszgrze/bitcoinrollups/websitecopy/research/tl;dr_guide.md

 Note that these rollups are sovereign rollups and do not use a Layer 1 smart contract to update the rollup's state.
 Also, in Bitcoin you cannot have trustless bridging without implementing a soft fork, so these rollups would likely use their own native token versus BTC.
 However, there are benefits to using Bitcoin as a data availability and consensus layer, which is a reason developers are exploring these rollup designs.

-Additionally, many of the proponents for zk-rollups on Bitcoin have voiced their support for a soft fork that would enable trustless smart contract validity rollups (highlighted in the research shared in this guide), so you could view initial implementations as the first step in enabling trustless bridging on Bitcoin, so users could trustlessly use their BTC in a number of ways via different execution environments enabled by rollups.
+Additionally, many of the proponents for zk-rollups on Bitcoin have voiced their support for a soft fork that would enable trustless smart contract validity rollups (highlighted in the research shared in this guide).
+You could view these initial sovereign rollup deployments as the first step to showing why Bitcoin should enable trustless bridging.
+In this future state, users could trustlessly use their BTC in a number of ways via different execution environments that are enabled by rollups.

 To get up to date on the development of zk-rollups on Bitcoin, you should read the following: